milhud/rl-shapley-fair-alloc/README.md

   The auctioneer collects bids from all servers and selects the one with the lowest bid, using a second-price mechanism to promote truthful bidding.

 - **Coalition Formation:**
   If a server is overloaded (i.e., its load ratio is too high), the system may form a coalition with another server.
-Fairness in splitting the workload is ensured by applying **Shapley values**.
+Fairness in splitting the workload is ensured with the calculated Shapley values.

 ### 5. Learning and Updates